jacebenson/jace.pro/src/posts/2021/2021-08-12-activity-streams-acls-changed-in-paris.md

 title: Activity Streams ACLs changed in Paris
 description: >-
   The other day Matt (mhz) was answering a question about form activity streams visiblity for emails.
-He had recently opened a support case and shared that on ...
 date: '2021-08-13'
 tags:
-  - notifications
+  - servicenow
   - acl
-  - release-paris
-  - troubleshooting
-  - security
 redirectFrom:
   - /activity-streams-acls-changed-in-paris/
   - /p/2021-08-12-activity-streams-acls-changed-in-paris/